reachme1212/kickstarter-analysis/README.md

 **Overview of project :**

-We are analyzing the given data set to help ‘Louise start a successful fundraising campaign for the play “Fever” she has a goal of $10000 USD.
+We are analyzing the given data set to help Louise start a successful fundraising campaign for the play “Fever” she has a goal of $10000 USD.

 **Purpose:**